Will-McBurney/cs4730-sp24-uva.github.io/quests.md

 Some content here used with permission from [Game Design Concepts by Ian Schreiber](http://gamedesignconcepts.wordpress.com/2009/07/06/level-3-formal-elements-of-games/).

-# MonoGame: Level 1 - Animation and Control
+# MonoGame - Level 1: Animation and Control

 ## Quest Information
 {: .no_toc }